Omedia/drupalmcp.io/src/content/docs/en/mcp-server/connect-to-llms.md

 Replace `DRUPAL_AUTH_USER` and `DRUPAL_AUTH_PASSWORD` with the Drupal credentials you'd like the MCP server to use.

 :::caution[Security Note]
 The user account you specify must have the "Use MCP server" permission in Drupal.
-For security reasons:
-- Avoid using admin credentials in production environments
-- Create a dedicated user account with only the necessary permissions
+Create a dedicated Drupal user for MCP access with only the required permissions.
+See [STDIO Transport documentation](/en/mcp-server/stdio-transport/#authentication) for authentication options.
-- Use token authentication for better security (see [STDIO Transport documentation](/en/mcp-server/stdio-transport/#authentication))
 :::

 **IMPORTANT:** If you're running Drupal locally with DDEV, you’ll need to specify the correct `--network` (check `docker network ls` for the name), and set the URL as `http://web`.